DataKind-BLR/karnataka-learning-patnership/setup.md

 		> Click on the 'Test Connection' button to verify that the database connection is secure, if not, verify that the 'SQLAlchemy URI' is correct
 		> Check the 'Expose to SQL Lab' checkbox.
 This makes the database open to be queried and visualized in the SQL Lab feature of Superset
 	- Click on the 'Save' button to save changes
+	- For other databases or further documentation, please refer: https://superset.incubator.apache.org/tutorial.html?highlight=dashboard#connecting-to-a-new-database

 	# Creating a Dashboard
 	https://superset.incubator.apache.org/tutorial.html?highlight=dashboard#creating-a-slice-and-dashboard

 	# Import Dashboard
 	- Having logged into Superset, in order to import a database select from the Menu tabs the Sources > Import Dashboards option.
-	- Click on the 'Choose File' option and navigate and select to the directory containing the dashboard file.
+	- Click on the 'Choose File' option and navigate and select to the directory containing the dashboard .pickle file.
 	- Click on the 'Import' button to import the database.